rwstorer/sdev220/fastapi/readme.md

 relative to the current project folder.

 2. Create the initial Alembic revision
 `alembic revision -m "create initial tables"`
+(Note the newly created Python file name and the path)

+3. Make the edits to the newly created Python file from the previous step
+Since this is the first revision, you won't have any downgrade options--leave `pass` in for the downgrade function.
+Use the op.create_table() function to define your table and its columns per the SQLAlchemy documentation